 Kern County Probation is utilizing JJCPA grant funds to support two separate programs which have been identified as being essential components of the department's continuum of services.
-The first program is the Gang Intervention and Suppression Team (GIST)/High-risk Supervision.
-The goal of this program is to reduce gang involvement and increase community safety by maximizing communication and coordination between probation officers and allied law enforcement agencies, and to provide supervision of high-risk and gang affiliated probationers.
+The first program is the Juvenile Programming Unit.
+The Juvenile Programming Unit is tasked with providing evidenced based programs with the goal of decreasing recidivism in our community.
 The second JJCPA funded program is the Aftercare program.
 Probation officers in this program provide intensive supervision and transitional assistance to juvenile offenders who have been released on furlough following successfully completing the in-custody phase of their commitment to one of our department's residential treatment facilities.
 Some of the juvenile offenders in the JJCPA funded programs are also youth who receive services provided in the Bridges Academy program.
 The coordination between the two plans occurs in that the YOBG funded services at Bridges Academy focus on assessing and treating the youth while in a specialized school setting and the JJCPA funded programs focus on the same youth when in community supervision.

-The purpose of Bridges Academy is to provide a structured and supervised school environment where offenders between 16 and 19 years of age can learn vocational skills, as well as life skills, while working to complete a high school degree or the equivalent.
-Collaborative partners include Dr. Fred Rowe and Associates and the Kern County Superintendent of Schools (KCSOS).
+The purpose of Bridges Academy is to provide a structured and supervised school environment where youth between 16 and 19 years of age can learn vocational skills, as well as life skills, while working to complete a high school degree or the equivalent with collaborative partner Kern County Superintendent of Schools (KCSOS).
 In addition to traditional educational opportunities, Bridges' youth also are routinely afforded opportunities to participate in enrichment activities.
 The school has developed a Running Team and has organized a fundraising 5K run to help offset the costs associated with students' entry fees and equipment throughout the year.
 The Bridges Academy Annual Open House includes a silent auction of student art projects to support the art program moving forward.
-Probation has contracted services through KCSOS Kern Youth @ Work program for service delivery to Bridges youth in the area of job readiness and development.
-The Career Associate assists the students in obtaining job readiness skills and enrolling in Specific evidence based programming includes: Motivational Bakersfield College.
-Interviewing, Matrix drug counseling, Teen Intervene and Tough Choices.
-Dailv contact and oversight with the youth are effective tools in redirecting them and preventing new law violations.
+Probation has contracted services through KCSOS Kern Youth @

-YOBG funds pay for the school site and staffing, to include: (.5) Probation Supervisor, (1) Deputy Probation Officer III, (3) Deputy Probation Officer I/II's, (1) Juvenile Corrections Officer II, (1) Office Support Technician, (1) Board Certified Child Psychiatrist (oversight), (2) Licensed Clinicians, (1) Career Associate and (0.25) School Administrator.
+Work program for service delivery to Bridges youth in the area of job readiness and development.
+The Career Associate assists the students in obtaining job readiness skills and enrolling in Bakersfield College.
+Specific evidence-based programming provided by the Juvenile Programming Unit includes: Motivational Interviewing, Effective Practices in Community Supervision (EPICS), Thinking for Change (T4C), Aggression Replacement Training (ART) and Cognitive Behavioral Interventions for Substance Abuse (CBI-SA).
+Daily contact and oversight with the youth are effective tools in redirecting them and preventing new law violations.
+YOBG funds pay for the school site and staffing, to include: (.5) Probation Supervisor, (1) Deputy Probation Officer III, (3) Deputy Probation Officer I/II's, (1) Juvenile Corrections Officer II, (1) Office Support Technician, (2) Probation Program Specialists, (1) Career Associate and (0.10) School Administrator.

-Mental health services at Camp Erwin Owen and Pathways Academy.
+Mental Health Services at Camp Erwin Owen and Pathways Academy